 How to prevent?

-In susceptible patients at risk for TACO (paediatric patients, patients with severe anaemia and patients with congestive heart failure), transfusion should be administered slowly and consideration given to use of a diuretic.
+In susceptible patients at risk for TACO (elderly or paediatric patients, patients with severe anaemia and patients with congestive heart failure or renal disease), transfusion should be administered slowly and consideration given to use of a diuretic.

 Following the principles of patient blood management (PBM) and avoiding unnecessary transfusions in non-bleeding anaemic patients, should reduce the number of transfusions and therefore potentially reduce the incidence of TACO.